Advertiser Disclosure

 Hilton Honors offers a very generous policy for sharing points amongst a group of travellers.
 You can add up to 10 other members to your pool and freely transfer Hilton Honors points in increments of 1,000, up to a maximum of 500,000 points sent and 2,000,000 points received per calendar year.

-If you and your partner are signing up for the Amex US Hilton credit cards in two-player mode, then pooling your points will allow you to redeem for a single booking out of one account.
+If you and your partner are signing up for the Amex US Hilton credit cards, then pooling your points will allow you to redeem for a single booking out of one account.

 This would let you more easily take advantage of the Fifth Night Free benefit, while also being able to book out of the account of the member with the higher status level.